wildfauve/lic_auth/README.md

    "lic:identity:resource:account:create"]
 ```

+## Identity APIs

+## Accounts

+Get all the accounts registered.

+`LicAuth::Account.all(jwt)`

+And show a particular account.

+`LicAuth::Account.show(jwt, account_url: "<url>")`

+### Concepts

+You can get various concepts available from Identity.

+`LicAuth::Concepts.scopes`

+or Roles

+`LicAuth::Concepts.roles`

 ## Securing your API
+TODO: Update this section with non-web framework methods for securing APIs.

 Lic Auth provides Rack middleware to verify that the caller has provided an Authorization header that contains a valid JWT signed by the identity service: